 “Out of the Box” so to speak not much has changed in terms of external design and aesthetics since we first saw the Empyrean.
 That is a really good thing to be honest because the look is both striking and exquisite.

-You will notice that the prototype in Singapore 2018 had a black and gold finish and this one is more of gunmetal and black.
+You will notice that the prototype in Singapore 2018 had a black and gold finish and this one is more gunmetal and black.
 I do believe at some point the black and gold finish may become available.
-Personally, I prefer the current product runs more discreet external color toning.
+Personally, I prefer the current product to use a more discreet external color toning.